How to Analyse Symbolism in Literature for English Class

 3. The scarlet letter in The Scarlet Letter

 At first, the letter “A” symbolises sin, shame, and social ostracism.
 But it evolves into a representation of strength and resilience.
-This transformation invites you to explore themes of redemption and personal growth even in the face of society’s judgement.
+This transformation invites you to explore themes of redemption and personal growth even in the face of society’s judgment.

 4. The mockingbird in To Kill a Mockingbird

 The mockingbird is a powerful symbol of innocence and the moral obligation to protect those who do not deserve harm.
-Killing the mockingbird is a metaphor for injustice inflicted upon the innocent, underscoring themes of morality and human dignity.
+Killing the Mockingbird is a metaphor for injustice inflicted upon the innocent, underscoring themes of morality and human dignity.

-5. Big brother in 1984
+5. Big Brother in 1984

 George Orwell uses Big Brother to symbolise oppressive government surveillance.
 It shows what life could be like without freedom or privacy under a harsh and controlling system.